97 ACT: Working with OpenAI’s API

 #> Prerequisites

-#> - R and RStudio (or any editor with R support).
+#> - R and RStudio (or equivalent)

 #>